TP1 music mix and the HTML5 audio player: Development and conclusions

-NOTE: Last year, we gave ourselves the fun task of creating a 2011 poster calendar that could be gifted to guests at the of our web agency.
+NOTE: Last year, we gave ourselves the fun task of creating a 2011 poster calendar that could be gifted to guests at the 5th anniversary party of our web agency.
 Part print, part interactive, the poster features a QR code in the centre that enables you to access fresh digital content every month.

 For our January project, we started with a simple idea: offer a music mix put together by resident music lover Patrick Williams to celebrate the New Year.
 After compiling free tracks available on the web, we decided to package them in a “conventional” Flash audio player.
 This was an easy and practical solution that would still enable us to continue working on the many other mandates we had on deck.

 Except we tend not to like the idea of “easy” (and we’re not fond of “practical” either, to be honest).